 You are cordially invited to attend the Annual Meeting in person.
 However, to ensure your representation at the Annual Meeting, please mark, sign, date and return the accompanying proxy as promptly as possible in the enclosed postage-prepaid envelope.
 If you attend the Annual Meeting you may, if you wish, withdraw your proxy and vote in person.

 By Order of the Board of Directors,

-BLAKE M. RONEY Chairman of the Board
+/s/Blake M. Roney BLAKE M. RONEY Chairman of the Board

-Provo, Utah, March \\\\, 1998
+Provo, Utah, April 10, 1998